TheodorSergeev/img_sound_proc/README.md

     - `LOWPASSFILTER`: correctness of LowpassFilter transform (check output on a sample matrix)
     - `HIGHPASSFILTER`: correctness of HighpassFilter transform (check output on a sample matrix)

+## Implementation details

+The code follows the MVC (model-view-controller) pattern.
+    - **Model.** Transformations are implemented as subclasses of abstract interface `Transform` (see `transforms.cpp` and `transforms.hpp`).
+The transform specifies as template parameters types of its input and output: particular types of Eigen matrices.
+It also implements the virtual method `apply` that actually performs the transformation.
+The transform can store its parameters as private members.
+    - **View.** The user interacts with the software through the command line and input/output files.
+We use OpenCV and AudiFile libraries to read and write the supported formats (currently grayscale images as input and output, and text as output).
+The IO handling and conversion to and from Eigen matrices, with which transform work, is done simply with function (see `utils.hpp` and `utils.cpp`).
+    - **Controller.** Each transform class has a dedicated parser class.
+These classes store the name of the transform, implement methods for reading its parameters from the command line, and invoke the transform with the specified input/output.
+Given a user's input, we iterate through all available transform, checking if their name matches the command.
+If it does, the parser is applied with the rest of the command line inputs (see `parsers.cpp` and `parsers.cpp`).

 ## Future work

 Todo